pimsmath/onlinecourses2020/content/courses/2025-2026/algebraic-topology/index.md

 Remote access for this course will be provided via zoom.
 The instructor intends to lecture from handwritten notes on a tablet.
 Lecture notes will be provided after the lectures have been delivered.

+### Availability
+This course may be open to students from universities outside of the PIMS network, and those coming from industry/government.